-Readers will learn how to calculate real-world values from decibels (abstract representations).
+This article describes how to calculate real-world values from decibels (abstract representations).
 This is particularly important in the RF world where decibels are used in link budgets.
 Find this article and other similar ones in the UBWA Training Guide.

 Decibels are a convenient way of expressing very large or very small numbers.
 They take an exponential curve and make it look like a straight line.
 By itself, a decibel means nothing.
 Decibels are simply used when representing something.
 Anything!
 Here are just a few ways decibels can represent "real-world" values: